 Koh Lipe is Thailand's secret island paradise, with its turquoise waters, white sand beaches and a population of just 800 people.
 It spans only 3km in length, but has many unique bars, restaurants and beaches.
 It is no wonder it's known as the Maldives of Thailand!

 This hidden gem is frequented by Thai vacationers.
-When we were there the Thai princess even made Koh Lipe into a day trip!
+When we were there the Princess of Thailand even made Koh Lipe into a day trip!